CIMR-L2PAD/.github/profile/README.md

 ### The CIMR L2PAD community: interacting with us

-We are looking forward to creating a welcoming, supportive and diverse community of enthusiasts, experts, and users around the the Copernicus Imaging Microwave Radiometer (CIMR) satellite mission.
+We are looking forward to creating a welcoming, supportive and diverse community of enthusiasts, experts, and users around the Copernicus Imaging Microwave Radiometer (CIMR) satellite mission.
 The primary focus of this community is to develop and improve algorithms and prototype ground-processing software for the CIMR Level-2 products.

 We do not have much to share at this point, but do not hesitate to contact us while we get started 😅.